 Circumstances continued to deteriorate, and in the mid-1800s the Cherokee were forced to abandon their eastern homelands and walk hundreds of miles to reservations in eastern Oklahoma in a journey that became known as the Trail of Tears.

-I'll save that story for another post; it makes my Cherokee blood boil.
+I will save that story for another post; it makes my Cherokee blood boil.

 Cherokee Marriage Customs